jtvandijk/artificial-gps-repo/README.md

 - pandas
 - numpy

 2) Flowmap (http://flowmap.geo.uu.nl/).
-Alternatively the ArcGIS network analysist can be used; but this requries an adjustment of the code.
+Alternatively the ArcGIS network analysist can be used; but this requires an adjustment of the code.
 Script requires base Flomwap scripts to import points and execute shortest path analysis; examples attached.

 3) Road network (topologically correct) with attribute values for shortest path analysis.